pursuit-curriculum/unit-front-end-web-development/intro-to-forms/readme.md

 # Introduction to Forms

-It may seem strange to think about, but many types of user interaction are funneled through forms.
-For example, any time you perform a search on YouTube, purchase a product from your favorite online store, or submit a post to your favorite social media site, you're working with forms.
+It may seem strange, but many types of user interactions on the web are through forms.
+For example, you're working with forms whenever you search on YouTube, purchase a product from your favorite online store, or submit a post to your favorite social media site.

-In this lesson, you'll learn how the basics behind building forms with HTML.
-You will not yet learn how to harness this data -- that will be for a later lesson!
+In this lesson, you'll learn the basics behind building forms with HTML.
+You will not yet know how to use the inputted data -- that will be for a later lesson!

 ## Learning Objectives

-By the end of this lesson you should be able to:
+By the end of this lesson, you should be able to:

-- Build forms with the form tag, using generic inputs and a submit button.
+- Build forms with the form tag using generic inputs and a submit button.
 - Write valid HTML by including necessary input attributes.
 - Associate labels with inputs via the `for` tag or through nesting.
 - Modify inputs by changing the `type` attribute.
-- Create dropdowns, radio buttons, text areas, and check boxes in forms.
+- Create dropdowns, radio buttons, text areas, and checkboxes in forms.
 - Require fields to be completed on submit with the `required` keyword.

 ---

 ## What are forms?

-You've already encountered a number of forms if you've spent any time on the web at all.
+You've already encountered many forms if you've spent time on the web.
 Below are just some examples of where forms are used.

-- Signing up for a service with your email and password.
+- Sign up for a service with your email and password.

 - Paying for a product on an online store.